 Brand Infringement is not only impacting the brand reputation and image but also hitting the funnel and revenues.
 So, all the investments that every brand is putting in digital transformation automatically diminish returns.

-Additionally, the brand also becomes a medium of data and privacy breach as its imitated assets could be exploited through malware, etc., comprising user data.
+Additionally, the brand also becomes a medium of data and privacy breaches as its imitated assets could be exploited through malware, etc., comprising user data.
 Brands with a vision and sustainability objectives always look at a wider canvas of offering the best experience rather than just a sales-driven approach.

 This experience can only be created when brands are in full control and visibility of their presence on digital as well as have a monitoring mechanism in place which alerts for instant actions to bring things on track from the deviations caused by uncontrollable variables in the equation.